3.5 Pain Assessment Tools and Treatment Tolerance

 Key Takeaways

-• Pain is explicitly included in the official WCC Assessment domain.
+• Pain is explicitly included in the WCC Assessment domain.

-• Pain assessment includes intensity, quality, timing, triggers, wound location, procedure tolerance, and response to interventions.
+• Pain assessment captures intensity, quality, timing, triggers, location, procedure tolerance, and response to interventions.

 • New, escalating, disproportionate, or procedural pain can signal infection, ischemia, pressure, dressing trauma, or another complication.

-• Exam questions often test whether candidates reassess pain instead of dismissing it as expected.
+• Exam questions test whether candidates reassess pain rather than dismiss it as expected, and whether the chosen pain tool matches the patient.

 Pain Is Data, Not a Side Note

-Pain is named in the official WCC Assessment domain, so expect the exam to use pain as a clinical clue.
-Wound pain can reflect tissue injury, inflammation, infection, ischemia, pressure, edema, dressing adherence, periwound damage, or anxiety about procedures.
-The correct answer rarely dismisses pain as normal without reassessment.
+Pain is named in the WCC Assessment domain, so the exam treats it as a clinical clue rather than an afterthought.
+Wound pain can reflect tissue injury, inflammation, infection, ischemia, pressure, edema, dressing adherence, periwound damage, or procedural anxiety.
+The correct answer rarely dismisses pain as "normal" without reassessment, because a change in pain is one of the earliest signals of a complication.

 Pain ElementAssessment QuestionWCC Exam Meaning